 What you should look for when outsourcing

-There is lot to consider before you outsource.
+There is a lot to consider before you outsource.
 Here are just some of the points to note when looking for your new outsourced bookkeeper:

 Location: Ensure that the bookkeeping firm is local.
 Having cultural differences, language barriers and different time zones can impact the quality and value of the information you receive.

 Accountability & Fee Structure: What time did they start work?
 What time did they finish?
 How long did they spend on it?
-Having a fixed fee package allows you have confidence in the value for your money spent and you never suffer from bill shock.
+Having a fixed fee package allows you to have confidence in the value for your money spent and you never suffer from bill shock.
 It can also provide you with better budgeting and cash flow as you know exactly how much you will need to pay.